 But, when it comes down to the customer reviews, price, value and available features, Frigidaire is the clear winner on every front.

 We’d love to recommend other manufacturers for having the best window air conditioner, but at this time we can’t.

 Other models may have the same exact features as a Frigidaire , but come with a higher price tag.
 Or, the price may be the same, but they lack something that Frigidaire includes, like the air ionizer feature.

 You won’t go wrong by getting any of these Frigidaire models we recommend above.
+They truly do make the best window AC unit for every size room.
 Feel free to look at the reviews yourself and choose the one that’s best for your needs.